Nennae/trivia-app/README.md

 ## Features
 - **Homepage**
   - Displays the app name and description
+  - Selection of trivia categories ( dynamic rout to selected category / customization page )

+- **Customize Page**
   - Start button to begin the game
-  - Selection of trivia categories
-  - Customization options for difficulty level, number of questions, and question type
+  - Customization options for difficulty level, number of questions, and question type (v.2.0 / not implemented yet - as of 2025-04-22 )

 - **Quiz Page**
   - Displays current question and total number of questions